solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 To access this data, you generally have two options:

 1. **Work with an indexing provider** to develop a custom solution tailored to your program.
 This allows you to write client-side code to retrieve and access the data based on how the indexer provides it.
 2. **Create your own pseudo-indexer** to store and retrieve the data, offering a lighter-weight solution.

-If your project is decentralized and expects widespread interaction beyond your own frontend, option 2 might not be sufficient.
+If your project is decentralized and expects widespread interaction beyond your frontend, option 2 might not be sufficient.
 However, if you have control over most program interactions, this approach can work.

 There’s no one-size-fits-all solution here.
 Two potential strategies include:

-1. **Store raw data**: One approach is to store the raw data in a database simultaneously with sending it to the program.
+1. **Store raw data**: One approach is to store the raw data in a database simultaneously by sending it to the program.
 This allows you to keep a record of the data, along with the Merkle tree leaf where the data was hashed and stored.

 2. **Create a transaction observer**: Another approach is to create a server that observes the transactions your program executes.
 This server would fetch transactions, look up the related Noop logs, decode them, and store the data.

 When writing tests in the lab, we'll simulate both of these approaches, although instead of using a database, the data will be stored in memory for the test's